 Turn on your Nest camera in the app.

-If you have physical access to your Nest Hub Max, you can also turn on the camera two different ways:
+If you have physical access to your Nest Hub Max, you can also turn on the camera 2 different ways:

-Swipe up from the bottom of the display screen, then tap the Camera icon.
+Swipe up from the bottom of the display screen, then tap Camera.
 Your display will tell you whether you’ve turned the camera on or off.

 Toggle the switch on the back of the display.
 This will turn on both the camera and microphone.